10 Guerrilla Marketing Ideas for Your Small Business

 1. Always Bring Your Business Cards

 Always bring a couple of business cards wherever you go.
-The opportunity to meet potential clients comes unexpectedly, and giving them your business card is a great chance to formally introduce your business.
+The opportunity to meet potential clients comes unexpectedly, and giving them your business card is a great chance to introduce your business formally.

 Let them know who you are, how you can help them with your products, and where they can find you.
-You may not have enough time to discuss your products and services, but you can offer consultations on their free time.
+You may not have enough time to discuss your products and services, but you can offer consultations in your free time.